Don't Cry for Me Argentina: Recording and composition

 Personnel working on the Evita album included recording engineer David Hamilton-Smith, Simon Philips on drums, Mo Foster on bass, Joe Moretti and Ray Russell on guitars and Anne Odell on keyboards.
-David Snell played the harp while Anthony Bowles conducted the London Philharmonic Orchestra, while another choir called the London Boy Singles was directed by Alan Doggett.
+David Snell played the harp and Anthony Bowles conducted the London Philharmonic Orchestra, while another choir called the London Boy Singles was directed by Alan Doggett.
 Members of The Grease Band, including bassist Alan Spenner and rhythm guitarist Neil Hubbard, also played on the album.
 It took a total of 3–4 months to finish the recording.

 The intensity which Rice looked for in the track was not immediately achieved during recording, because it is a sentimental ballad and because of its lyrics.
 As the delivery date of the recording approached, they got more tense since most of the album was put together.
 Only this song was left as they could not decide on the final title, and Rice tried out names which did not make sense within the political and dramatic atmosphere of the story.
 They had initially tried out various lyrics as the main hook and title of the song including "It's Only Your Lover Returning" and "All Through My Crazy and Wild Days" amid fears that mentioning Argentina would reduce the commercial appeal.
-Rice recalled, "What a crass decision!
+Rice recalled: "What a crass decision!
 It was probably the only time (honest) that I had made the mistake of caring more about a lyric's potential outside the show than its importance within it, and as a result both song and show suffered."
 Covington had already recorded the phrase "Don't Cry for Me Argentina" for using it in the beginning of the show.
 Shortly before the album was finally mixed, Lloyd Webber suggested to Rice that the line also worked as the title of Eva's speech.
-As soon as Covington recorded with the new name, the song fit "perfectly" in the mood of the sequence and was included in the album.
+As soon as Covington recorded with the new name, the song fitted "perfectly" into the mood of the sequence and was included in the album.